-In the 1850s with the arrival of the railway to Toronto the character of this neighbourhood would evolve as a busy industrial and manufacturing centre.
-By the 1990s most industry and manufacturing had moved out from King West and the area was run down and buildings were in neglect.
-In 1996 the City of Toronto stepped in and enacted the King-Spadina Plan to attract new investment in order to revitalize this area.
-The plan worked brilliantly as developers began to build new condominiums that catered to young and hip urban professionals.
-Restaurants and nightclubs were also added to the mix and soon enough you had the recipe for a vital new downtown neighbourhood now commonly referred to as King West Village.
+In the 1850s King West was a busy industrial and manufacturing centre, but by the 1990s most of those businesses had moved out, and the area was run down with neglected buildings.
+In 1996, the City of Toronto enacted the King–Spadina Plan designed to attract investment to revitalize this area.
+The plan worked: developers began to build new condominiums that catered to young professionals, restaurants and nightclubs joined the mix, and a vibrant downtown neighbourhood, now commonly referred to as King West Village, emerged.

 Housing and Accommodation

 King West is one of the city’s fastest growing neighbourhoods.
-Many of the old industrial buildings from the 1800s and early 1900s have been converted into residential and commercial uses.
-These authentic hard loft buildings are characterized by their red brick exterior, large windows and architectural accents.
-These loft units may have features such as concrete floors, exposed wood beams, and exposed brick.
-This area also has one of the best selections of condos in the city.
-Many of them are designed as soft lofts with units that feature lots of light and open spaces, high ceilings and balconies.
-Some of these buildings also contain two-storey loft condominium townhouses.
+Many of the old industrial buildings from the 1800s and early 1900s have been converted into residential and commercial spaces.
+Residential hard loft buildings generally have red brick exteriors, large windows and refined architectural accents; many have features like concrete floors, exposed wood beams, and exposed brick.
+This area is known to have one of the best selections of condos in the city, many designed as soft lofts with lots of light and open spaces, high ceilings, and balconies.
+Some of these buildings also contain 2-storey loft condominium townhouses.

 JUST LISTED IN KING WEST